snatella/wine-builder-ubuntu-docker/README.md

 This is aimed at developers who want to build a bi-arch wine in the most compatible and platform independent way, with the best build speed possible.

+To this end it builds using Ubuntu 18.04 for best glibc compatibility.

 Docker or a docker compatible container system is required to make use of this.

 If you wish to build this Dockerfile locally, `http_proxy` can be passed as a `--build-arg` to greatly speed up the process/subsequent builds if you have a cache.